TheJoboReal/Noter/Data Kommunikation/Noter/Network Layer/DHCP Dynamic Host Configuration Protocol.md

 After a block of addresses are assigned to an organization, the network administration can manually assign addresses to the individual hosts or routers.
 This can be done manually or automatically.
 If the automatic method is used, then it is done with Dynamic Host Configuration Protocol (DHCP).

-* DHCP is an application-layer program that works in the client-server paradigm and that helps TCP/IP at the network layer.
+* DHCP is an application-layer program that works in the client-server paradigm and that helps [[TCP (Transmission Control Protocol)|TCP]]/IP at the network layer.
 * DHCP has found widespread use in the Internet and is so popular that it is often called the plug-and-play protocol.
 * DHCP is often used to assign permanent or temporary IP addresses to network users. (e.g., schools, etc.)